What is ABC Analysis?

 Typically, companies use the following steps to perform ABC analysis –

-Step 1: Firstly, determine the inventory value of all the items by multiplying their price and their consumption volume during the given period.
+Step 1: Firstly, determine the items' inventory value by multiplying their price and consumption volume during the given period.
 Mathematically,

 Step 2: Next, sort all the items according to inventory value from highest to lowest.